mircorosa/ant-ai/README.md

 ![GameBoard](img/board.png "Gameboard")

-This is the Game Window, that includes:
+This is the Game Window, which includes:
 - Gameboard
 - Game number
-- Move counter
+- Moves counter
 - Total score
 - Ant status
 - Blindfolded checkbox

 The Ant is represented by an orange square with an A inside it, while its field of view is marked in yellow.
 If the "Blindfolded" box is not checked, you will see white boxes (empty space), red boxes (representing the food) and green boxes (the territory to avoid, outside the playing field); otherwise, all the cells outside the field of view are grayed out.

-You can then move the Ant simply using the arrow keys.
-Each move will be recorded in a `.arff` file (whose details are customizable in the Launcher class) together with a description of the Ant's surroundings, forming an entry of the data-set; to increase the quality of the training-set, each move is then rotated by 90°, thus generating 4 entries for each movement performed.
+You can then move the Ant simply by using the arrow keys.
+Each move will be recorded in a `.arff` file (whose details are customizable in the Launcher class) together with a description of the Ant's surroundings, forming an entry of the data-set; to increase the quality of the training-set, each move is also rotated by 90°, thus generating 4 entries for each movement performed.

-When the Ant dies or reaches the move limit, press the "End Game" button that pops up on the right to go to the next game.
+When the Ant dies or reaches the moves limit, press the "End Game" button that pops up on the right to go to the next game.

-Additionally, from the Stats Window you can see the overall statistics and an animated path map (useful to check the topological distribution of the moves performed) even from one game to another during training.
+Additionally, from the Stats Window you can see at any time the overall statistics and an animated path map, useful to check the topological distribution of the moves performed.

 ![Stats](img/stats.png "Stats")